Search Brokers - Jarod Brabec

 Murdock, Nebraska, 68407

 This Cass County, NE dryland farm includes roughly 20 +/- acres of quality tillable ground, providing solid agricultural potential in a sought-after area.
 With gently rolling contours and convenient access, the property is well-suited for row crop production or as a strong investment opportunity.Land Located in the heart of Cass County, this dryland farm offers approximately 20 +/- acres of quality tillable ground.
 Gently rolling terrain and easy access make it a strong addition to any farming operation or investment portfolio.
 The land is currently leased to a local tenant, providing immediate income potential for an investor.
 Conveniently situated within 30 minutes of Lincoln and Omaha, this property combines rural productivity with easy access to major markets and amenities.
 Access to this farm is through an easement on the south side of the property, from 286th Street.
-This farm is available for the 2026 growing season, and an adjoining 20-acre dryland parcel and a 40-acre dryland parcel are also for sale (call for details on the adjacent parcels).
+This farm is available for the 2026 growing season, and an adjoining 20-acre dryland parcel is also for sale (call for details on the adjacent parcel).
 This is a great opportunity for local producers or ag-minded investors alike.For more information or to schedule a private showing, contact Jarod Brabec at (402)440-9904.Region & Climate Murdock, Nebraska has a humid continental climate with four distinct seasons.
 Winters are cold, with January lows averaging around 17 °F and roughly 30 inches of annual snowfall.
 Summers are warm to hot, with July highs averaging about 85 °F and frequent sunny days.
 Annual precipitation totals around 30–33 inches, with the heaviest rainfall typically in May and June.
 The area enjoys a long stretch of sunny weather in summer and experiences moderate humidity and wind throughout the year.
 Overall, Murdock’s climate features significant seasonal variation, with cold, snowy winters and warm, humid summers.Location From Murdock, travel 1.5 miles west on Waverly Road, then head north on 286th Street for approximately 2.25 miles.
 The farm will be located on the west side of the road (over the hill to the west, not visible from 286th St)From the Ashland exit on Interstate 80, proceed south on Highway 63 for approximately 1 mile.
 Turn east onto Church Road and continue for 4 miles.
 Then turn north onto 286th St and travel approximately 0.25 miles.
 The farm will be on the west side of the road (over the hill to the west, not visible from 286th St).

 image